R-LP/Sales_Forecast_giova/README.md

 Set up input and output directories'locations in file *forecast_env.env*

-Then input the products'names you want to analyse.
-The input list can be a list of products or a list of lists of products.
-Aggregations will thus be computed at the list level to study forecasts on groups of products.

 ## Specify your prediction settings

 Open the *settings.py* file.
 You need to specify the name of your data file, the time frame you are working on and the which algorithm you want to use.